Coiot/cbr-main/src/albums/s2/episode24.md

 - scene_number: 107
   scene_title: "Religion Map"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode24-scene107.jpg
   narration: "<p>The religious map for this episode shows us the consolidating regions of religion in the world, with major areas being Africa, South Asia, along with religions from major powers in the Americas and Australia.</p><p>With that, we wrap up this 24th episode of the CBRX2.
 It’s been an honor to narrate, and certainly a lot of words!
-Heres to the next part coming soon!</p>"
+Heres to the next episode coming soon!</p>"
 ---